sinhrks/daskperiment/docs/source/quickstart.rst

 During the trials, `daskperiment` tracks code contexts decorated with `Experiment` decorators.

-To check the tracked code contexts, use `Experiment.get_code` specifying trial id (shows current code if trial id is not provided).
+To check the tracked code contexts, use `Experiment.get_code` specifying trial id (if is not specified, it returns current code).

 .. code-block:: python